Advertiser Disclosure

 Rewards Center

-Every purchase earns an unlimited 1.5% cash-back, and since the card does not have any bonus categories, it is a solid choice for those who want simplicity in earnings.
+Every purchase earns an unlimited 1.5% cash-back, and since the card doesn’t offer bonus categories, it is a solid choice for those who want simplicity in earnings.

 The Ink Business Unlimited card also earns Chase Ultimate Rewards points.
 However, like the Freedom Unlimited card, the points earned cannot be transferred to Chase’s travel partners without the help of a more premium Ultimate Rewards credit card, such as the Ink Business Preferred® Credit Card.